Last updated April 8, 2026 · Next update expected early May

 A monthly look at the refinance landscape for veterans and service members, built from publicly available ICE Mortgage Monitor data.
 We update this page each time a new report is released.

-March 2026 — ICE Mortgage Monitor data
+April 2026 — ICE Mortgage Monitor data

 What could refinancing look like?